Working to live within Nature’s limits will yield liveable, resilient communities

 - gained cycle racks for buses in the long term plan

 - developed a support package for rainwater collection tanks for households

-- promoted a Green Transport Plan with Cr Sue Kedgley for immediate adoption
+- promoted a Green Transport Plan for immediate adoption

 As a Councillor, I work hard to put people and the environment at the heart of my decision-making process.
 As a meteorologist, I have the scientific background to understand the complex resource issues that the regional council has to deal with.
 I put in the hard yards attending meetings and briefings so I have the information from experts and the community that I need to make quality decisions.
 I am energetic, dedicated and committed to making our region a better place.

-- continue supporting fast modern light rail (trams) through CBD to Newtown, Kilbirnie and the airport into the 10-year plan
+- Fast modern light rail (trams) through CBD to Newtown, Kilbirnie and the airport into the 10-year plan

-- Improved land use and resource allocation policies through the regional spatial plan, natural resource plan and product stewardship
+- Improved land use and resource allocation through the natural resource plan and a regional spatial plan

 I promote strategies to enhance resiliency, protect the environment and improve the ability of communities to make the transition to a de-carbonised world.
 The challenge of sustainability rests strongly in getting the economy right.
 Valuing natural capital, supporting sustainable enterprises, and ending subsidies, are all vital elements to meaningful environmental reform.

 - Restoring a heart to our city with integrated transport solutions